CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#path_unlink_file.fd" name="path_unlink_file.fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>fd</strong></code>

     The working directory at which the resolution of the path starts.

 - <a href="#path_unlink_file.path" name="path_unlink_file.path"></a><code>const char \*<strong>path</strong></code> and <a href="#path_unlink_file.path_len" name="path_unlink_file.path_len"></a><code>size\_t <strong>path\_len</strong></code>

-    The file path that needs to be unlinked.
+    The path to a file to unlink.

 ### <a href="#poll_oneoff" name="poll_oneoff"></a>`__wasi_poll_oneoff()`

-Concurrently polls for the occurrence of a set of events.
+Concurrently poll for the occurrence of a set of events.

 Inputs: